aview/aview-video-fms/README.md

 # aview-fms

-Aview uses Adobes streaming soltuion FMS/AMS for performing collaboration for large scale classrooms.
-This repository containes the necessary server side code for the aview client software.
+A-VIEW uses Adobes streaming solution FMS/AMS for performing collaboration for large scale classrooms.
+This repository contains the necessary server side code for the aview client software.

 # License